 - Siteground.com gets excellent marks for performance and service in tests (and in my personal experience), and their prices are reasonable.
 If you can afford to, prepay for multiple years to lock in the introductory price for the longest period.
 This is my previous hosting provider, and I was happy with them except that the discount ran out and they wouldn’t renew it at the same rate.

 - Hostgator.com also gets good ratings, and like these others, lets you host multiple domains for one price and includes SSL (aka TLS) and mailboxes.
 Don’t sign up for their “professional” email service.
 The “non-professional” service included with hosting is fine.

 There are many decent companies out there, and the picture changes over time.
 I tend to trust the top ten lists posted by PC Magazine.
 Read reviews.

-I don’t recommend godaddy.com.
+Godaddy.com is also popular and not recommended.
 They’re not the very worst hosting provider, but when website developers talk about the very worst, they’ll say things like, “Even godaddy has better performance.”

 - “Professional” email (regular email is included)

 - “Professional” SSL/TLS certificates (unless you’re a bank, the free certificates are fine)